26 February 2021 – 2.00pm AEDT

 Victorian Premier, Daniel Andrews has announced that metropolitan Melbourne will move into the Third Step of easing coronavirus restrictions from 11.59pm Tuesday 27 October.
 Under the Third Step, there will be a significant easing of restrictions including the reopening of cafes, restaurants, pubs as well as retail outlets.
 The four reasons to leave home will no longer apply, however, the 25km travel radius remains in place.

 Swinburne students and staff will continue to learn and work from home where possible.
+If you can work or learn at home, you must continue to do so.
 Our dedicated COVID-19 Taskforce will work through the implications of Premier Daniel Andrews’ announcement and any changes will be communicated promptly to students and staff.

 There will be a further easing of restrictions from 11.59pm Sunday 8 November.